 Angelo Rini-Bearden is a graduate of the Design Lab Early College High School in Cleveland.
 During his high school career, he was a High Honor Roll student and captain of his school’s FIRST Robotics Competition team.
 As captain, he helped lead his team to win the industrial design award for the competition.

-At Case Western Reserve, Angelo is majoring in mechanical engineering and is a member of the BAJA Club and the Firearms Club and the Dean’s Honor List.
+At Case Western Reserve, Angelo is majoring in mechanical engineering with a business minor.
+He is a member of the BAJA Club and the Firearms Club and the Dean’s Honor List.
 Outside of campus he volunteers at his local church.
 He plans on pursuing a masters degree in mechanical engineering following the conclusion of his undergraduate career.

 In his own words: “ESP is an amazing program and provides an amazing amount of support to its students and alumni.”

 Intended Major: Philosophy and Political Science

 Ken Schall is a graduate of the Cleveland School of Science and Medicine at John Hay.
 At CSSM, he was a member of the mock trial team and National Honor Society, and he achieved High Honor Roll status.
 He plans to major in philosophy and political science and minor in ethics while at Case Western Reserve.
 Outside of the classroom, he is a member of the CWRU Undergraduate Mock Trial team and is pursuing opportunities to intern at local law offices.
 In addition, he is a research assistant in the Department of Classics at CWRU where he is working on a project regarding ancient virtues in Greek writing.
 Ken is also the treasurer of the Case Western Reserve Society for Constitutional Policy.

 After graduation, Ken plans on entering law school.
 His career aspirations include becoming a public defender or establishing a private practice.